GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-11-20 03:44:04 IST
+This content is dynamically generated in Indian Time (IST): 2024-11-20 04:03:22 IST

 Current Weather in Coimbatore:
-Temperature: 20.69 °C
+Temperature: 23.88 °C
-Condition: broken clouds
+Condition: mist